Siarl/sd-project-2020-VU/docs/assignment3.md

         any number of objects in the game that need it.</td>
         <td>By using the Observable design pattern, we can monitor changes of values in objects with ease.
 By either attaching observers to the object or passing observers with method calls, the client can observer and display certain events.</td>
         <td>The Template Method design pattern is used when a group of subclasses need to implement a group of similar methods.
 This is done with an abstract class, and
         a method that contains a series of method calls that each subclass will call.
-In our case, this was done using the abstract class <b>View**.
+In our case, this was done using the abstract class <b>View</b>.
 The classes
         <b>Scene</b> and <b>Battle</b> both inherit from this abstract class, as this class enables the player to exit and leave these different environments of the game.
 Previously,
         when there were no different environments, the <b>Scene</b> class implemented the <b>Interactable</b> interface directly, but with more environments added, there needed to be a "middle man", not only to have these multiple classes call similar methods but also to keep track of which environment the game is in, and how to